Forerunner is software for NFIMBYs, or no flooding in my backyard – TechCrunch

 Mayors have the toughest job in the world, and leading a city is only getting harder.
 Even as populations swell in urban cores across the world, climate change is constraining the geographies where that growth can happen.
-Coastal communities which are popular with residents are also taking a gamble when it comes to rising sea levels.
-How do you tradeoff a need for growth with the requirement for protecting residents from disaster?
+Coastal communities that are popular with residents are also taking a gamble when it comes to rising sea levels.
+How do you trade off a need for growth with the requirement for protecting residents from disaster?

 In most cases, the pendulum is fully tilted toward growth.
 Coastal towns continue to allow widespread sprawl and development, chasing ever more property taxes and residents even as sea levels get ever more uncomfortably high.
 It’s a recipe for disaster — and one that many cities have chosen to bake anyway.